+Worry, fear, dread, fatigue, poor eating, inability to concentrate – all of these are normal responses to the trauma of childhood cancer.
 When they do not go away, become worse, or interfere with daily life, they may be a sign of developing depression.

 Often, parents cope well during therapy, but suffer badly when it ends.
 Intense anxiety may erupt weeks or months after the crisis of treatment, attacking when you think you are coping well.

 In medical terms, depression is a specific illness, not just a general “low mood”.
 Post-traumatic stress disorder (PTSD) is a distinct illness that can develop after a life-crisis like cancer.
 You may find it difficult to differentiate between them, and seeking medical advice is very important.

 - Waking early, but no desire to face the world